-Personal Property Coverage
+Personal Property Insurance

-What is Personal Property Coverage?
+What Is Personal Property Coverage?

-Travelers’ homeowners, condo and renters policies provide coverage that can compensate you for personal items, such as furniture, clothing and electronics that are damaged in a covered loss.
-The personal property coverage part of your policy can cover your personal belongings while at home or anywhere in the world.
+Travelers’ homeowners, condo and renters policies provide coverage that can compensate you for personal items such as furniture, clothing and electronics that are damaged in a covered loss.
+A personal property policy can cover your personal belongings wherever they are.

 Under most Travelers policies, covered personal property losses are settled based on actual cash value at the time of loss, but not more than the reasonable amount required to repair or replace the damaged item.
 In most instances, actual cash value is the reasonable cost to repair or replace the damaged item, less a deduction for depreciation.

-Optional Endorsements Available
+Optional Scheduled Personal Property Available

 - Money or related property, coins and certain precious metals.